Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: Abstract

 \section{Abstract}

 We carried out synthetic observations of interstellar atomic hydrogen at 21\,cm wavelength by utilizing the magneto-hydrodynamical numerical simulations of the inhomogeneous turbulent interstellar medium (ISM) \citep{2012ApJ...759...35I}.
 The cold neutral medium (CNM) shows significantly clumpy distribution with a small volume filling factor of 3.5\%, whereas the warm neutral medium (WNM) distinctly different smooth distribution with a large filling factor of 96.5\%.
 In projection on the sky, the CNM exhibits highly filamentary distribution with a sub-pc width, whereas the WNM shows smooth extended distribution.
 In the \ion{H}{1} optical depth the CNM is dominant and the contribution of the WNM is negligibly small.
 The CNM has an area covering factor of 30\% in projection, while the WNM has a covering factor of 70\%.
 This causes that the emission-absorption measurements toward radio continuum compact sources tend to sample the WNM with a probability of 70\%, yielding smaller \ion{H}{1} optical depth and smaller \ion{H}{1} column density than those of the bulk \ion{H}{1} gas.
 The emission-absorption measurements, which are significantly affected by the small-scale large fluctuations of the CNM properties, are not suitable to characterize the bulk \ion{H}{1} gas.
 Larger-beam emission measurements which are able to fully sample the \ion{H}{1} gas will provide a better tool for that purpose, if a reliable proxy for hydrogen column density, possibly dust optical depth and gamma rays, is available.
+The present results provide a step toward precise measurements of the interstellar hydrogen with $\sim 10$\% accuracy.
+This will be crucial in the interstellar physics including identification of the proton-proton interaction in gamma-ray supernova remnants.

 \keywords{ISM: atoms --- ISM: clouds --- radio lines: ISM}